- A Bartholin's cyst can form when ducts near the vagina opening become blocked.

 - Symptoms may include discomfort or tenderness and pain, for example, during intercourse (sex).

 - Diagnosis includes physical examination and testing of vaginal discharge.

 - Treatment is not always needed but may include self-care, drainage or antibiotics.

-What causes a Bartholin's cyst
+What is a Bartholin's cyst?

 - a tender or painful lump near the vaginal entrance

 - it may be uncomfortable when you urinate (wee)

 Usually, if the cyst grows and causes a lot of pain it could mean it has developed into a Bartholin's abscess.